ibm-cloud-docs/vmwaresolutions/conref.md

 {: deprecated}
 {: #kmip-deprecated-note}

-This announcement is applicable only to customers who are using the KMIP for VMware support for Key Protect.
-Customers who are using KMIP for VMware support for Hyper Protect Crypto Services (HPCS) remain unaffected by this announcement.
-The KMIP for VMware support for HPCS continues to function as usual without any impact.
+The previous deprecation notice is applicable only to customers who are using the KMIP for VMware support for Key Protect.
+If you are using KMIP for VMware support for Hyper Protect Crypto Services (HPCS), the KMIP deprecation notice does not apply to you.
+The KMIP for VMware support for HPCS continues to work without any impact.
 {: important}
 {: #kmip-imp-note}